Constraining A String Gauge Field by Galaxy Rotation Curves and Perihelion Precession of Planets: Galaxy rotation curve

 \subsection{Discussion}

 The original appeal of the NFW profile based on the ideas of hierarchical clustering was its universality.
-One simple NFW profile was expected to explain structure formation, rotation curves of galaxies, giant or dwarf, from high to low surface brightness.
-This promise has been undermined by the cusp and core debate in dwarf galaxies as well as in the low surface brightness galaxies (see for example~\cite{vandenBosch:2000rza}).
-The fact that light does not follow dark matter--well established by detailed observation and analysis in the Milky Way (see \cite{Gilmore1997} for a summary), in addition to a clear deficit of satellite galaxies in MW have only served to thicken the plot.
-Recently this debate has been taken to broader context by observational progress: The simplicity of the galaxies~\cite{Disney:2008jj} and the early assemble of the most massive galaxies~\cite{Collins:2009gz} are at odd with the hierarchical clustering paradigm.
+One simple NFW profile was expected to explain structure formation, rotation curves of galaxies--giant or dwarf--from high to low surface brightness.
+This promise has been undermined by the cusp and core debate in dwarf galaxies as well as in the low surface brightness galaxies (see for example~\citep{vandenBosch:2000rza}).
+The fact that light does not follow dark matter--well established by detailed observation and analysis in the Milky Way (see~\citep{Gilmore1997} for a summary), in addition to a clear deficit of satellite galaxies in MW have only served to thicken the plot.
+This debate has recently been taken to a broader context by observational progress: The simplicity of the galaxies~\citep{Disney:2008jj} and the early assembly of the most massive galaxies~\citep{Collins:2009gz} are at odd with the hierarchical clustering paradigm.

 While we are not claiming that our string toy model can answer all these questions in one stroke we merely show that it pans out just as well as the Dark Matter model in fitting the galaxy rotation curves while using two fewer parameters.
 Moreover by tuning the ratio of the strength of the string field to stellar mass density galaxies with a wide range of surface brightness and sizes can be accommodated.
 We have one dwarf and several LSB galaxies in our sample.
 At the same time the model, based as it is on a tractable physical principle consistent with laws of mechanics and special relativity, does not suffer from the arbitrariness and puzzling inconsistencies of MOND.